-Nilotinib is a cancer medication that interferes with the growth of some cancer cells.
+Nilotinib is a cancer medication that interferes with the growth and spread of cancer cells in the body.

 Nilotinib is used to treat a type of blood cancer called Philadelphia chromosome positive chronic myeloid leukemia (CML).

 Nilotinib may also be used for purposes not listed in this medication guide.

 You should not use nilotinib if you have low blood levels of potassium or magnesium, or a heart rhythm disorder called Long QT syndrome.